 Your Financial Aid Award Letter

 If you applied for financial aid, review your Financial Aid Award Letter carefully.
 It lists your financial aid eligibility at Harvey Mudd.
-If your award letter is still “tentative,” the Office of Financial Aid needs additional documentation that was listed on a letter accompanying your award letter.
-Submit that to the Office of Financial Aid ASAP (you can mail it to our office, email it to email@example.com, or fax it to 909.607.7046).
+If your award letter is still “tentative,” the Office of Financial Aid needs additional documentation that was listed on the back side of the award.
+Submit that to the Office of Financial Aid ASAP (you can mail it to our office, email it to firstname.lastname@example.org, or fax it to 909.607.7046).
 Only once this is received can we finalize your “official” financial aid eligibility.